-Replace the guide bar when the groove is worn, the guide bar is bent or cracked, or when excess heating or burring of the rails occurs.
-If replacement is necessary, use only the guide bar specified for your saw in the repair parts list, also specified on the replacement bar and chain decal located on the chain saw.
+Replace guide bar when the groove is worn, the guide bar is bent or cracked, or when excess heating or burring of the rails occurs.
+If replacement is necessary, use only the guide bar specified for your saw in the repair parts list or on the decal located on the chain saw.